IceWizard7/frostbyte-cpu/README.md

 Registers need to be written as r0 through r31. \
 Immediates need to be written as decimal. \
 Ports need to be written as p0 through p7. \
-Comments need to be started with a #.
+Comments need to be started with a #. \
+Single characters can be written using double quotes.
+This will resolve to their character code (1-26: A-Z, 0: Space)

 ## How can I run a program?

+>Requirements: A python installation (tested with Python 3.11)

 - Clone this repository
 - Install all dependencies using